-ST wins big at Asian media awards
+ST wins big at Asian Media Awards

-SINGAPORE - The Straits Times' Indonesian bureau chief Francis Chan was on his way to work last January (2016) when four Islamic State in Iraq and Syria (ISIS) terrorists laid siege in downtown Jakarta.
-He was among the first journalists to arrive at the scene of the attack, witnessing its final moments as police arrived.
+The Straits Times' Indonesian bureau chief Francis Chan was among the first journalists on the scene in downtown Jakarta as four Islamic State in Iraq and Syria (ISIS) terrorists struck in January last year.

 Mr Chan and his colleagues' comprehensive coverage of Indonesia's first major attack in seven years was one of two big news events last year that earned ST accolades at this year's Asian Media Awards.